Cukiernia - The pastry shop with walls covered in eggshell plaster

 This project, by YOD Group, involves the transformation of an iconic Lviv pastry shop that has been in existence since 2000.
 Cukiernia is located on the first floor of a historic building in central Lviv.
 The venue is popular among locals and well-known to tourists, attracted by the discreet aristocracy of the presentation, and the exceptional quality of the intricate confectionery made according to old recipes.

 Work on the project began with a search for new meanings and symbols for Cukiernia.
-It was important not only to update the design, but also to rethink the general concept and to boost the iconic brand with fresh energy.
+It was important not only to update the design but also to rethink the general concept and to boost the iconic brand with fresh energy.
 At the same time, it was important to preserve the DNA of the place, delicately defining the continuity of tradition as one of its core values.

 Materials

-The main approach in this project has been to work with monomaterials and to play with nuances.
+The main approach in this project has been to work with nanomaterials and to play with nuances.
 The interior combines two key materials and several auxiliary ones.
 The main ones are marble and a unique eggshell plaster, with light wood and noble brass being the supportive ones.

-Italian marble, in a warm creamy brownish color palette, covers the horizontal surfaces of the interior - the floor and countertops.
+Italian marble, in a warm creamy brownish colour palette, covers the horizontal surfaces of the interior - the floor and countertops.
 The caramel veins in the natural pattern of the marble echo the theme of caramel or cream in layered cakes.
 Interaction with natural stone gives guests a feeling of fullness and luxury at the touch and sound level.

 The walls of Cukiernia are covered with a unique material based on eggshells, created specifically for the project.
 After all, eggs are one of the key ingredients in the pastries that are present in almost every item on the Cukiernia menu.
 One of the Ukrainian poultry farms donated more than a ton of shells to create the egg plaster.